Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview

-These ideas translate fairly simply to a lattice gauge theory model \cite{Montvay1994}.
+While gauge theories are typically constructed in the continuum, the same ideas can be applied to a lattice gauge theory \cite{Montvay1994}.
 The first thing to consider is the physical space on which we consider the model, that is the lattice.
-Throughout this paper, we will use lattice in the more informal sense, referring to a collection of vertices and edges (and later plaquettes), without requiring a repeating structure (i.e. we consider a graph).
+Throughout this paper, we will use lattice in the more informal sense, referring to a collection of vertices and edges (and later plaquettes), without requiring a repeating structure (i.e., we consider a graph).
 Then we have to place the other ingredients of gauge theory into this discrete setting.
 The matter field is placed on the vertices of the lattice \cite{Montvay1994}, while the gauge field is placed on the (directed) edges of the lattice and determines the result of transport of matter along the edges \cite{Montvay1994}.
-However for the purposes of this paper, we take the matter field to be trivial and do not discuss it further.
-This leaves us only with the gauge field, which is valued in some group $G$.
+However, for the purposes of this paper, we will not include matter as a dynamical field, and charges are instead represented by violations of the gauge symmetry.
+This leaves us only with the gauge field, which is valued in some discrete group $G$.
 The group structure means that two paths that lie end-to-end can be composed, with the field label of the resulting path given by group multiplication of the labels of the constituent paths \cite{Montvay1994}, as shown in Figure \ref{composition_paths}.
-If we wish to combine two paths that point in opposite directions, we must first flip the direction of one of them, so that they align.
-This flipping procedure takes the group element to its inverse.
-Therefore, if in Figure \ref{composition_paths} the path labelled $g_2$ pointed in the opposite direction, the combined path would have label $g_1g_2^{-1}$.
+If we wish to combine two paths that point in opposite directions, we must first reverse the orientation of one of them, so that they align.
+The group element associated to the reversed path is then the inverse of original group element.
+For example, if in Figure \ref{composition_paths} the path labelled $g_2$ pointed in the opposite direction, the combined path would instead have label $g_1g_2^{-1}$.

-\subsubsection{Gauge Transforms}
+\subsubsection{Gauge transforms}